 The best way to do this is to use the upsmon callback feature.
-You can make upsmon set the "forced shutdown" (FSD) flag on the upsd so your secondary systems shut down early too.
+You can make upsmon set the "forced shutdown" (FSD) flag on the upsd so your slave systems shut down early too.
 Just do something like this in your CMDSCRIPT:

-'''

-/sbin/upsmon -c fsd
+/usr/local/ups/sbin/upsmon -c fsd

-'''